-This nationally recognized program couples residential retreats with ongoing workshops to build participants’ competencies in three major areas:
+The nationally recognized BCLP program couples residential retreats with ongoing workshops to build participants’ competencies in three major areas:

 We also conduct programs around specific topics, including poverty and leadership in ethnically diverse communities.

-For more information about all Blandin Foundation community leadership training programs, use the links at right.
+You can find more information about all Blandin Foundation community leadership training programs on the "Related Websites" at right.

 How Can Your Community Participate in Leadership Training?